kangoka/tiktok-autoviews/README.md

 [-] Only recent post that get views

 ## Few things:
-1. Run on VPS/RDP to get 24/7 unlimited views
+1. Run on VPS/RDP (Windows) to get 24/7 unlimited views
 2. Please don't use adblock, give your thanks to https://fireliker.com/

 ## Result preview